Electroencephalographic field influence on calcium momentum waves: Introduction

-Since 1981, 30+ papers on a statistical mechanics of neocortical interactions (SMNI) applied to columnar firing states, have detailed properties of short-term memory --- e.g., capacity (auditory $ 7\pm 2 $ and visual $ 4\pm 2 $), duration, stability , primacy versus recency rule, Hick's law --- and other properties of neocortex by scaling up to macrocolumns across regions to fit EEG data \cite{Ingber1982,Ingber1983,Ingber1984a,Ingber1985a,Ingber1994,Ingber1997,Ingber2012a}.
+Since 1981, 30+ papers on a statistical mechanics of neocortical interactions (SMNI) applied to columnar firing states, have detailed properties of short-term memory --- e.g., capacity (auditory $ 7\pm 2 $ and visual $ 4\pm 2 $), duration, stability , primacy versus recency rule, Hick's law --- and other properties of neocortex by scaling up to macrocolumns across regions to fit EEG data \citep{Ingber1982,Ingber1983,Ingber1984,Ingber1994,Ingber1997,Ingber2012a}.
 SMNI not only details STM, testing SMNI at columnar scales, but also scaled-SMNI at relatively macroscopic scales has very well modeled large EEG databases, testing SMNI at regional scales.

-Experimental research supports information/memory processing by coherent columnar firings across many neurons \cite{Liebe+Hoerzer+Logothetis+Rainer2012,Salazar+Dotson+Bressler+Gray2012}.
+Experimental research supports information/memory processing by coherent columnar firings across many neurons \citep{Liebe+Hoerzer+Logothetis+Rainer2012,Salazar+Dotson+Bressler+Gray2012}.
 This experimental confirmation greatly enhances the importance the SMNI approach.
-There most likely are additional neural mechanisms that actually code information within the context of such synchronous firings \cite{Stanley2013}.
-The neuroscience community also is accepting that long-term memories are not stored in individual neurons, but in groups of neurons perhaps as small as macrocolumns \cite{Quiroga+Fried+Koch2013}.
+There most likely are additional neural mechanisms that actually code information within the context of such synchronous firings \citep{Kumar+Rotter+Aertsen2010,Stanley2013} and other interactions among neurons and astrocytes, e.g., ephaptic coupling of cortical neurons \citep{Quiroga+Fried+Koch2013} and additional electromagentic interactions contributing to the extracellular medium in which these interactions transpire \citep{Buzsaki+Anastassiou+Koch2012}.
+The neuroscience community also is accepting that long-term memories are not stored in individual neurons, but in groups of neurons perhaps as small as macrocolumns \citep{Quiroga+Fried+Koch2013}.
+In this latter context of graded phase-locked non-firing contributions to electromagnetic fields, such interactions may also contribute to $ \mathbf{A} $, which should be studied in future projects.
+However, the magnitudes of current in neocortex in this paper are taken from experimental data of active synchronous firing states, not theoretical calculations, and so they likely include much of the contribution from non-firing sources, albeit not important details of how they affect firing states.